drduh/YubiKey-Guide/README.md

 > [!TIP]
 > If the screen locks on Debian Live, unlock with `user` / `live`

-Open terminal and install required software packages.
+Open a terminal and install the required software.

 **Debian/Ubuntu**